cibernox/ember-native-dom-helpers/README.md

 You can use the exact same helpers for your acceptance tests.
-All interaction helpers like `click`, `fillIn` et al. return a promise that fullfils when "the world has settled" (that is, there is no pending requests or promises and the runloop has be drained), which is what the `andThen` acceptance helper used to do.
+All interaction helpers like `click`, `fillIn` et al. return a promise that fullfils when "the world has settled" (that is, there is no pending requests or promises and the runloop has been drained), which is what the `andThen` acceptance helper used to do.
 However now this helper can be replace by the `async`/`await` syntax in ES2017 yielding easier to read tests: